-With the above in mind, let’s get to the three growth hacks and ways of how to increase revenues, and then, I’ll cover how to increase the value of your business.
+With the above in mind, let’s get to the three growth hacks that I used, and referenced above, and let’s discuss ways, outside of increasing pricing, to increase revenues, and ultimately, the value of your business.

 1. Sell Current Products and Services to Your Existing Customers

 Since you’ve already earned their trust, you don’t have to introduce your customer to the “who are we” sales pitch.

 They already like you.
 They already buy from you.